 Values are the very core beliefs of a person or social group in which they have an emotional investment.
 They are your unconscious blueprint of what makes you the person you are or will be.
 Your Moral values will determine what you will achieve or not achieve in life.

 Your happiness depends on whether you live according to your values.
-Whenever you are happy you are doing something that fits with your values.
-Whenever you are unhappy you are doing something that doesn’t fit with your values.
+Whenever you are happy, you are doing something that fits your values.
+Whenever you are unhappy, you are doing something that doesn’t fit your values.
 Pretty simple, huh?

 OK, Time For Ice Cream